New 'momentum' for EU tax haven sanctions

 "Having an agreement on the blacklist is possible by the end of the year.
 We think it's also possible to have an agreement on counter-measures against jurisdictions that end up on the blacklist," he said.

-Toomas Toniste, the Estonian finance chief, who chaired Tuesday's event as part of Estonia's EU presidency, said "our intention is to approve the list by the end of the year."

-He said adoption of the register was "very important for most member states."
+Toomas Toniste, the Estonian finance chief, who chaired Tuesday's event as part of Estonia's EU presidency, said adoption of the register was "very important for most member states."

-But those EU countries which host offshore banking centres used for aggressive tax planning, such as Austria, Cyprus, Ireland, Luxembourg, Malta, the Netherlands, and the UK, were either silent on Tuesday or voiced scepticism on the EU plan.
+But those EU countries which host offshore banking centres, such as Austria, Cyprus, Ireland, Luxembourg, Malta, the Netherlands, and the UK, were either silent on Tuesday or voiced scepticism on the EU plan.

 "A blacklist is always a difficult exercise", Luxembourg finance chief Pierre Gramegna said.